-On the first Friday evening of each month, at 6pm, we have a brief in-person Shabbat service, followed by table blessings and potluck dinner together.
+On the first Friday evening of each month (with an exception now and then), we celebrate Shabbat in person with table blessings and potluck dinner together starting at 6pm.

-On the other Friday evenings of the month, our regular in-person Shabbat services begin at 7pm.
+Welcome to summer!
+After Shavuot, on the other Friday evenings of the month, our regular in-person Shabbat services will also begin at 6pm.
 A Zoom option is available for these services.

 [Photo: Temple Emanu-El’s Torah ark with member Judy Greenstein, Chair of our Steering Team.
 The ark was handcrafted by Julius Dorsey.]

-Our next Potluck Shabbat Dinner and Service, including our Tu BiShvat seder, will be held on Friday, Feb 3, 6pm, in person in the Erdle Lounge at the JCC.
+Our next Potluck Shabbat Dinner will be held on Friday, Jun 2, at 6pm, in the Memorial Courtyard at the JCC.

-During these once-a-month early dinner/services, we welcome Shabbat with a brief service followed by “table style” blessings, songs, and readings which take place while we are seated at small tables.
-During this Shabbat evening, we will also incorporate a Tu BiShvat seder.
-Rabbi Drorah Setel will lead our service and seder with cantorial soloist Charlene Sommers.
+On our potluck Shabbat evenings, our service begins at 6pm and is “table style” – blessings, songs, and readings take place while we are seated at small tables.
 Participants are asked to bring a dish to share along with an ingredient list to help those with dietary concerns.
-[No meat, poultry, or shellfish, please, and vegan and gluten-free options are always welcome.
-Note that we have no heating facilities.]
-Challah and drinks, as well as our seder, will be provided.
-Unfortunately, Zoom is not available for the potluck Shabbat evenings.
+[No meat, poultry, or shellfish, please, and vegan and gluten-free options are always welcome.]
+Challah and drinks will be provided.
+All are welcome!
+Unfortunately, Zoom is not available for the potluck Shabbats.
+[Image curtesy of Pixabay.]

 We hope you’ll join us!

-Our next Friday evening Shabbat Service will be held on Feb 10, 7pm, in person in the Erdle Lounge at the JCC.
+Our next Friday evening Shabbat Service will be held in person on Jun 9, at 6pm in the Memorial Courtyard at the JCC.
 A Zoom option will be available.

-Rabbi Drorah Setel will lead our service with Charlene Sommers, our cantorial soloist.
-We will be using our Mishkan T’filah prayerbook and Supplement1.
-Check back closer to the date to see if we’ll be using other handouts.
+Rabbi Drorah Setel will lead our Shabbat Service with soloist Charlene Sommers.
+We will use our Mishkan T’filah prayerbook and Supplement1.
 To join the service by phone, call 1-929-205-6099 and use meeting ID 859 5479 0326.

 Guests and visitors are warmly welcome to join us.

-Here’s what you need to know to join us for online services:
+Here’s what you need to know to join our services via Zoom:

 We use the Reform Movement’s Mishkan T’filah prayer book for our Shabbat services.
-Note that Temple Emanu-El members may check out a copy of the prayer book from our office – contact our Interim Office Assistant, Bernice Rayburn (585-461-2000, ext 203 or firstname.lastname@example.org), to make an appointment to come by and sign one out.
-Both Kindle and print versions of the prayerbook can be purchased from the CCAR Press website – there are several versions, eg Shabbat only, Shabbat + Weekdays and Festivals, transliterations included, no transliterations, etc..
+Temple Emanu-El members may check out a copy of the prayer book from our office – (585-461-2000, ext 203 or email@example.com) – to make an appointment to come by and sign one out.
+Kindle and print versions of the prayerbook can be purchased from the CCAR Press website – there are several options, eg Shabbat only, Shabbat + Weekdays and Festivals, transliterations included, no transliterations, etc.